opentargets/gentropy/docs/development/troubleshooting.md

 On Ubuntu, this can be done using `sudo apt remove node nodejs npm`, followed by `sudo apt autoremove`.
 But in some cases, depending on your existing installation, you may need to also manually remove some files.
 See [this StackOverflow answer](https://stackoverflow.com/a/41057802) for guidance.

 After running these commands, you are advised to open a fresh shell, and then also reinstall Pyenv and Poetry to make sure they pick up the changes (see relevant section above).

+## MacOS

+Some functions on MacOS may throw a java error:

+`python3.10/site-packages/py4j/protocol.py:326: Py4JJavaError`

+This can be resolved by adding the follow line to your `~/.zshrc`:

+`export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES`